wantedly/apig/README.md

 apig is an RESTful API server generator.

-* Input: model definition based on [gorm](https://github.com/jinzhu/gorm) annotated struct
+* Input: Model definitions based on [gorm](https://github.com/jinzhu/gorm) annotated struct
-* Output: restful json api server including tests and documents
+* Output: RESTful json api server including tests and documents

 ## How to build and install